openharmony/arkcompiler_runtime_core/static_core/tests/vm-benchmarks/readme.md

 # VM Benchmarks

-VMB is a tool for running benchmarks for variety VMs, platforms and languages.
+VMB is a tool for running benchmarks for variety Virtual Machines, platforms and languages.

 ## Quick start